 - Clean coffee mugs.
 A Scrub Daddy is especially handy when a coffee mug hasn’t been rinsed out and the residue from hot chocolate or coffee has dried on the bottom, sides and rim of the mug.

 - Scrub gardening tools.
 I use a Scrub Daddy sponge to clean my small hand shovel, weed puller, and pruning sheers.
 I also use one randomly to clean garage shelving, buckets, and the outer parts of our riding lawn mower.

 - De-grease pots & pans with baked on food.
 Personally, I like having one single sponge (a Scrub Daddy) for all of the greasy items in the kitchen.
 That way, I don’t cross-contaminate and use a grease-cleaning sponge on anything else in the kitchen, and it gets tossed into the dishwasher for a thorough de-greasing after each use.
 Yay, no more steel wool soap pads!

 - Scrub vegetables to remove pesticides and waxes prior to eating.
-I use the Scrub Daddy sponge in this way mostly on apples & green peppers, as well as to clean potatoes before making baked potatoes.
+I use the smiley face scrubber in this way mostly on apples & green peppers, as well as to clean potatoes before making baked potatoes.